Cedar policy validation against schema

 We expect that all authorization requests adhere to the rules given in the schema used to validate the policies.
 In particular:

 • For a request with components PARC (principal, action, resource, context), the A component must be an action enumerated in the actions part of the schema, and the PRC components will have the types given with A in the schema.
-Our example schema above states that A must always be ExampleCo::Personnel::Action::"remoteAccess" (since it’s the only action given in the schema), and for this action P must be an entity of type ExampleCo::Personnel::Employee, R can be any entity (or omitted entirely), and C must be the empty record {} (since no information about the context is given).
+Our example schema above states that A must always be ExampleCo::Personnel::Action::"remoteAccess" (since it’s the only action given in the schema), and for this action P must be an entity of type ExampleCo::Personnel::Employee, R must be an entity of type ExampleCo::Personnel::System, and C must be the empty record {} (since no information about the context is given).

 • The entities used when evaluating the request must have the structure given in the entityTypes part of the schema.
 Our example schema above states that ExampleCo::Personnel::Employee entities have at least two attributes (name and jobLevel) and optionally have a third (numberOfLaptops), each with the types given (String, Long, and Long, respectively).
 Schemas may also specify the expected hierarchical relationships among entities (not shown in the example).